loamcodes/loamcodes.github.io/src/pages/high-level.md

 ## An all-in-one solution

-Loam powers full-stack smart contract authoring and interaction.
-You can think of it as the "Ruby on Rails of decentralized apps."
+Loam powers full-stack smart contract authoring and interaction using a convention-over-configuration approach.

 ### 1. SDK